Criterica Intelligence — 26,563 production models trained on 3.52B+ real court records

 Real court records.
 No synthetic augmentation.

-A calibrated probability, not a sentiment label.
+A reliable probability, not a sentiment label.

-AUC thresholds enforced at promotion.
+Performance thresholds enforced at promotion.
 No exceptions.

 Criterica Intelligence Model Architecture